 Sharing information is often the first step to creating awareness.
-Once parents are aware of the healthy initiatives your PTA is trying to establish, the more likely they are to support you.
+Once parents are aware of the healthy initiatives your PTA is trying to establish, they are more likely to support you.
 Health and wellness can be a sensitive subject for some, so try to provide only factual information from reputable sources.